flutter-tizen/tizen_interop/packages/callbacks/README.md

 import 'package:tizen_interop_callbacks/tizen_interop_callbacks.dart';
 ```

 3. Instantiate the TizenInteropCallbacks class.
-It should be done in your main thread - the thread your `main()` entry point is called.
+It should be done in the root isolate - the thread your entry point (`main()`) is called.
 ``` dart
 final callbacks = TizenInteropCallbacks();
 ```